yineirya/analog-synthesizer/README.md

 A C program that simulates the behavior and configuration of an analog synthesizer using structured data and dynamic memory allocation.

+## 📚 Course Context

+This project served as my final for the **Fundamentals of UNIX and C course** in **Spring 2024**.
+It demonstrates the practical use of memory management and struct-based data organization in C, as part of my systems programming coursework.

 ## 🔧 Features

 - Initializes synthesizer with user-defined model and key count